Repellents for Nuisance Wildlife

 Pain repellents are among the simplest to understand as they cause the animal physical discomfort.
-The repellent normally is eaten (as in capsaicin) or breathed (as in methyl anthranilate).
-Repellent must be reapplied frequently to plant surfaces or rebroadcast in the air for continued success.
-These types of products can actually be quite effective when wishing to protect plants or items that you have no intention to eat.
-Products of this type include Deer Away and Ropel to name a few.
-Just don’t forget that these products will need to be replaced etc.
+The repellent normally is eaten (as in capsaicin) or inhaled (as in methyl anthranilate).
+Repellents must be reapplied frequently to plant surfaces or rebroadcast in the air for continued success.
+These types of products can actually be quite effective in protecting plants or items that you have no intention to eat.
+Products of this type include Deer Away and Ropel, to name a few.
+Just don’t forget that these products will need to be reapplied after rainfall, to new plant growth, etc.

-These are products that harass an animal’s desire to touch.
+These are products that harass an animal’s through the sense of touch.
 Sticky products are used to repel pigeons.
 They don’t like to get their feet gooey any more than we do.
-While they work, the downside is that what can stick to feet also can stick to dirt.
-So after a while, they can collect dirt and look dirty smears on your building.
-They also run the risk of holding smaller birds that land on them which can result in some cruelty.
-This is especially true if you don’t know how to apply it properly.
-I advise people to put the goo on a board or substance that can be tacked to the surface you are trying to protect.
-Then when the animals leave, you can remove the substance and you won’t have damaged the building you were attempting to protect.
+While they work, the downside is that what can stick to feet also can stick to dust or soil particles that may be in the air.
+So after a while, sticky traps can collect dirt and look like dirty smears on your building.
+They also run the risk of holding smaller birds that land on them, which can result in some cruelty.
+This is especially true if you don’t know how to apply the glue or use the trap properly.
+Put the sticky product on a board or substance that can be tacked to the surface you are trying to protect.
+When the animals leave the area, you can remove the substance and you won’t have damaged the building you were attempting to protect.

 Aversive Conditioning Repellents

-I hope these tips help save you money and sanity as you deal with too much nature on your property.
+These tips may save property owners money and sanity as they deal with too much nature on their property.